 Using an MSP can deliver simplification in what has quickly become a complex collaboration space.
 Enterprises could go beyond virtual meetings to incorporate phone, messaging and conferencing with the ability to choose voice or audio with the click of a button and be able to use the same solution whether talking to one or 100 people.

 With so much upheaval, enterprises should be seeking ways to simplify as much as possible.
 When it comes to collaboration, Zoom is here.
 The path of least resistance could also be the fastest route to success if corporate IT can integrate the service with organizational workflows and applications.
 In doing so, they can cut out shadow IT, have better control over costs, simplify their user collaboration systems and consolidate contracts, all while delivering a tool that employees know and trust.

 Remote working needs intuitive, simple solutions.
 Discover Business Together with Zoom.
 Our partnership with Zoom works end to end, from service transition and integration to user training, success management, local billing, consolidated contracts and 24/7 service-desk support.

-Emmanuelle is in a charge of the global marketing of Zoom solutions at Orange Business Services.
+Emmanuelle is in a charge of the global marketing of Zoom solutions at Orange Business.
 In her current role, she is responsible for product development and go-to-market activities around the Orange offers with Zoom.
-Emmanuelle joined Orange Business Services in 1996 and has held multiple sales and marketing roles related to collaboration and contact centers.
+Emmanuelle joined Orange Business in 1996 and has held multiple sales and marketing roles related to collaboration and contact centers.